oanda/apidocs/v1/auth.md

   https://oanda-oauth-example.com/acceptcode?state=STATE_TOKEN&code=AUTH_CODE
 ~~~

-If your authorization request is denied by the user, OANDA will redirect the user to the `redirect_uri` with the following parameter appended.
+If your authorization request is denied by the user, OANDA will redirect the user to the `redirect_uri` with the following parameters appended.

 #####Redirect Query Parameters